kpalmberg/Algorithms/README.md

 # Algorithms
+This repo contains a variety of computer science algorithms.

-Most algorithms will be based off the pseudocode in "Introduction to Algorithms" (MIT Press).
+Many algorithms will be based off the pseudocode in "Introduction to Algorithms" (MIT Press).
 Since the algorithms in this book are all in pseudocode, I will be implementing them in a variety of programming languages, but probably focusing mostly on the C programming language.